GabrielaBarbara/logger/README.md

    Alternatively, you can just remove it for your purposes, logger.c does not depend on it.

+### My terminal is bleeding colour!

+   You forgot to add a RESET statement somewhere in your printf statements.

+   To fix the terminal, type: `stty sane`

 ### TODO/Bug list

     - Offer an option to colorise just the name of the log messages